TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

 - so we need two memory banks for each FFN layer
 - so we need four memory banks of size 65,536 each

-- we would like to keep the size of the memory bank, as this is important for performance (seen in @moco_vs_mb)
+- we would like to keep the size of the memory bank, as this is important for performance
 - therefore, we perform two optimizations:
   - we only do the contrastive loss on the last FFN layer of the shared Transformer layer, so on its cls token output
   - will reduce the GPU memory by a margin, as we only need two memory banks of size 65,536 each